 Transform your Living Space

-Use bold & lively patterned cushions to brighten up a plain decor, vibrant styles are also great for giving an old sofa or chair an instant makeover.
-Remember to mix size as well as style, a great format for cushions on a bed is two 60x60cm sized cushions mixed with two smaller styles, say 30x30cm, with plain reverses and patterned fronts.
-This is ideal for adding comfort, style & depth all in one, the cushions can also be reversed for an instant change.
-Rectangular shape cushions work well with arm chairs and can also be used to layer with other sized scatter cushions.
-Don’t forget that there are now also many outdoor suitable scatter cushions & floor cushions available, so you can style your garden furniture, poolside or yacht in the same way as you living space.
+Use bold & lively patterned pillows to brighten up a plain decor, vibrant styles are also great for giving an old sofa or chair an instant makeover.
+Remember to mix size as well as style, a great format for pillows on a bed is two 60x60cm sized pillows mixed with two smaller styles, say 30x30cm, with plain reverses and patterned fronts.
+This is ideal for adding comfort, style & depth all in one, the pillows can also be reversed for an instant change.
+Rectangular shape pillows work well with arm chairs and can also be used to layer with other sized scatter pillows.
+Don’t forget that there are now also many outdoor suitable scatter pillows & floor pillows available, so you can style your garden furniture, poolside or yacht in the same way as you living space.